EMDR Intensives & Trauma Therapy in Plymouth, MA

 Life doesn’t look or feel the way you wish it did.

-We can slow down, name what still hurts, and make a plan that fits the life you actually have.
-Little by little, you can feel more like yourself again - grounded, honest, and on your own side.
+Together, we can slow down, make sense of what still hurts, and create a plan that fits the life you actually have.

 -